-Spotted this question on Reddit, but it’s not getting much conversation over there and I think it’s interesting.
+Spotted this question about nose painting on Reddit, but it’s not getting much conversation over there and I think it’s interesting.

-The question is this : When the Porter in Macbeth says that drink provokes, “nose-painting, sleep and urine” what exactly is nose-painting?
-The student in question assumed, as do many online resources, that it refers to the idea that your nose turns red when you drink too much.
-His teacher apparently told him that it’s more vulgar than that.
+The question is this: When the Porter in Macbeth says that drink provokes “nose-painting, sleep and urine,” what exactly is nose-painting?
+The student in question assumed, as do many online resources that it refers to the idea that your nose turns red when you drink too much.
+His teacher apparently told him that it was more vulgar than that.

 But here’s the thing.
 Look at the context: